Košice: Sports

 The Košice Peace Marathon (Košický maratón mieru), founded in 1924, is the oldest annual marathon in Europe and the third oldest in the entire world, after the Boston Marathon and the Yonkers Marathon.
 It is run in the historic part of the city and is organized every year on the first Sunday of October.

 Ice hockey club HC Košice is one of the most successful Slovak hockey clubs.
 It plays in Slovakia's highest league, the Extraliga, and has won eight titles in 1995, 1996, 1999, 2009, 2010, 2011, 2014, and 2015; and two titles (1986 and 1988) in the former Czechoslovak Extraliga.
 Since 2006, their home has been the Steel Arena, which has a capacity of 8,343 spectators.
 Košice was once home to football club MFK Košice until it folded due to bankruptcy.
 It was the first club from Slovakia to reach the group stages of the UEFA Champions League and won the domestic league twice (1998 and 1999).
 Another football club, FC VSS Košice, last played in the 2.
 Liga (2nd League) in the 2016–17 season, with a new home stadium known as the Košice Football Arena (Košická futbalová Arena (KFA)).
 It merged with FK Košice-Barca in 2018 to become FC Košice.
 FC Košice currently plays in the First Football League.
 Other clubs from the city include Slávia TU Košice, which plays in the second tier, and FC Lokomotíva Košice, which plays in the third tier.
+Kassai VSC is a fecunct football club that played in the Hungarian league system between 1941 and 1944.

 Košice, along with Bratislava, hosted the 2011 and 2019 IIHF World Championship in ice hockey.

 Košice became the 2016 European City of Sport by the European Capitals of Sports Association (ACES Europe).
 The sporting events in 2016 included the International Peace Marathon (Medzinárodný maratón mieru or Košický maratón mieru), several urban runs, a swimming relay contest, the Košice-Tatry-Košice cycling race, the dancesport world championships, the Basketball Euroleague, Volleyball World League, and Water Polo World League.